 Transplant - bone marrow - discharge; Stem cell transplant - discharge; Hematopoietic stem cell transplant - discharge; Reduced intensity; Non-myeloablative transplant - discharge; Mini transplant - discharge; Allogenic bone marrow transplant - discharge; Autologous bone marrow transplant - discharge; Umbilical cord blood transplant - discharge

 Bashir Q, Champlin R. Hematopoietic stem cell transplantation.
 In: Niederhuber JE, Armitage JO, Doroshow JH, et al, eds.
 Abeloff's Clinical Oncology.
 5th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 30.

 Be The Match.
-Post-transplant care guidelines. bethematch.org/For-Patients-and-Families/Support-and-resources/Educational-resources/Survive-resources.
+Resources to help you thrive after transplant. bethematch.org/for-patients-and-families/support-and-resources/educational-resources/survive-resources.
 Accessed March 17, 2016.

 Heslop HE.
 Overview of hematopoietic stem cell transplantation.
 In: Hoffman R, Benz EJ Jr, Silberstein LE, Heslop H, Weitz J, Anastasi J, eds.
 Hematology: Basic Principles and Practice.
 6th ed.
 Philadelphia, PA: Elsevier Saunders; 2013:chap 104.

 - Diarrhea - what to ask your doctor - child

 - Diarrhea - what to ask your health care provider - adult

 - Dry mouth during cancer treatment

 - Eating extra calories when sick - adults